 DPIA is a tool that organisations can use to identify the data protection risks of any new service, process or product.
-The DPIA must be carried out before starting work on a project where there will be an impact on privacy rights/freedoms.
+The DPIA must be carried out before starting work on a project with an impact on privacy rights/freedoms.

 What to do if there are signs of a data breach within your organisation?

-If there are any signs of a data breach within your organisation, it is important to act as soon as possible.
+If there are any signs of a data breach within your organisation, it is vital to act as soon as possible.
 Here’s what you should do:

 1. If the suspected or apparent personal data breach involves more than one member of staff, then notify the DPO immediately and ensure they record all evidence.

-2. If the suspected or apparent personal data breach involves only one member of staff, then notify your organisation’s DPO.
-All organisations need a process in place to help you do this quickly and easily, for example, by using an online form.
-The ICO provides guidance on what constitutes ‘large scale’ processing which would require a DPO, and you can find this guidance here.
+2. If the suspected or apparent personal data breach involves only one staff member, then notify your organisation’s DPO.
+All organisations need a process to help you do this quickly and easily, for example, by using an online form.
+The ICO guides what constitutes ‘large scale’ processing, which would require a DPO; you can find this guidance here.

-3. You should also inform the ICO as soon as possible, although it is advisable to notify them within 24 hours of becoming aware of a suspected data breach so they can investigate further if necessary.
+3. You should also inform the ICO as soon as possible.
+However, it is advisable to notify them within 24 hours of becoming aware of a suspected data breach so they can investigate further if necessary.

 Discuss your concerns today